lukethompsxn/edufuse/java/README.md

    	}
 }
 ```
 In order to run your file system implementation, simply execute the main method you implemented.
-Please not that you **must** pass the mount point as a parameter to the program.
+Please note that you **must** pass the mount point as a parameter to the program.
 This is done on command line simply by specifying them after calling to run the program, or alternatively in an IDE you can edit the `Configuration` for the run in order to specify program arguments.

 ### Methods
 ##### FileSystemStub